-The goal of this material to help LArSoft users understand the big picture of what is going on within the code.
-The aim is not to show specific code examples but to lay the foundation for a conceptual understanding.
+The goal of this material to help LArSoft users understand the big picture of what is going on within LArSoft code.
+The aim is not to show specific code examples, but to lay the foundation for a conceptual understanding.
 Follow the heading links for more information on each of the topics.
 The source for the information is Erica Snider’s Introduction to LArSoft – source material and any other reference given below.

-The simulation is a chain or series of steps.
-Each step models a specific physical process.
-Based on Robert Hatcher’s Simulation Tools in Neutrino Experiments.
+The simulation is a chain or series of steps each modeling a specific physical process.

 Data products are classes which can be saved into the art ROOT output file.
 They are the means by which a module can learn the result of other modules.